 Table 3–10 provides the speciation of tyre and brake wear into different elements, ions, elemental carbon and organic carbon.
-Several sources have been used to provide this speciation, and for this reason a mean value and the minimum and maximum values are shown.
-In several instances a large range is reported.
+Several sources have been used to provide this speciation, and for this reason, a mean value and the minimum and maximum values are shown.
+In several instances, a large range is reported.
 This is obviously due to the variety of materials and sources used to manufacture tyre tread and brake linings, and a larger sample of materials needs to be studied.
 At present, due to the absence of such information, the ‘mean’ value is a non-weighted average of values given in different reports.
 Sources for the ranges of Table 3–10 include Brewer (1997), Hewitt and Rashed (1990), Hildemann et al. (1991), Hillenbrand et al. (2004), Hjortenkrans et al. (2007), Legret and Pagotto (1999), Malmqvist (1983), von Uexküll et al. (2005), VROM (1997), and Westerlund (2001).
 In the Guidebook 2008 version of the chapter, the content of tyre and brake in As, Cd, Cr, Ni, and Pb was revised with information that came by revisiting the Espreme emission factors (Kummer, U., 2008).

-In terms of BC, and in the absence of better information, EC values quoted in Table 3-12 can be used as proxies for BC as well.
+In terms of BC, and the absence of better information, EC values quoted in Table 3-12 can be used as proxies for BC as well.
 For road abrasion, the values of Table 3-11, originating from Kupiainen and Klimont (2004) can be used.

 Table 3-11 BC and OC ratios to be used for road abrasion.